Data-Epic/Quote_Manager_CLI_Peter/README.md

 - Import quotes from a JSON file into a database
 - Generate random quotes, with optional category filtering
+- Generate random quotes, with optional author filtering
 - Add new quotes via the command line
-- List quotes, with optional category filtering
+- List quotes, with optional category and author filtering
+- List all categories
+- List all authors
 - Logging functionality for both general logs and error logs

 ## Installation